What’s the Difference Between Document and Records Management Systems?

 Want to dig deeper?
 Learn even more about records management here.

 What makes document and records management systems different?

 Although you may use the same system for document management and records management, these types of content are managed differently.
 These differences in management practices include: the goal, or purpose of each practice, the information or content involved in each practice, methodology, or the way each practice is performed.

 The goal of document management is efficiency.
 Approving documents faster, reducing manual data entry and automating recurring tasks are some of the many functions of document management that work toward this goal.

-On the other hand, the goal of records management is compliance.
-A well-oiled records management system helps organizations avoid penalties when regulators, auditors and other governing bodies come calling.
+The goal of records management is compliance.
+A well-maintained records management system helps organizations avoid penalties when audited by regulators, auditors and other governing bodies.

-Document management and records management do share a goal of business continuity.
-Shortcomings in either practice can contribute to the downfall of the entire organization.
-However, when both document and records management work toward their goals (efficiency and compliance), the longevity of the organization becomes more secure.
+Document management and records management share a common goal of business continuity.
+Shortcomings in either can contribute to organization-wide challenges.
+However, when both document and records management work toward their goals (efficiency and compliance), organization resiliency is better within your reach.

 The methodology of document management is content-driven.
 As mentioned above, content is the catalyst for all document-related activity.
 Therefore, document repositories are usually organized with the needs of general users in mind: finding documents by keyword or title, keeping all documents together by employee or project, etc.

 In contrast, the methodology of records management is context-driven.
 Records managers care more about document types (insurance records, employment applications, etc.) than the words written on the actual documents.
 As a result, retention schedules are the catalyst for records-related activity, as different types of records must be kept for different lengths of time, and under different conditions.

 For an overview of how document management can help your organization streamline operations, watch our webinar, ECM 101: An Introduction to Document Management Features.